rust-lang/book/second-edition/nostarch/chapter15.md

 Figure 15-4: An infinite `List` consisting of infinite `Cons` variants

-Rust can't figure out how much space to allocate for recursively defined types, so the compiler gives the error in Listing 15-3.
+Rust can’t figure out how much space to allocate for recursively defined types, so the compiler gives the error in Listing 15-3.
 The error did include this helpful suggestion: